regime-lab/power-spectral-density/README.md

 <img width="500" alt="image" src="https://github.com/regime-lab/power-spectral-density/assets/114866071/bcb44216-3d87-4afb-85d6-c016f0c5e4f9">
 <img width="500" alt="image" src="https://github.com/regime-lab/power-spectral-density/assets/114866071/74ab2b84-5506-4fc7-897e-2f19a3358350">

-## Wavelets (TBD)
+## Why This is Useful

+Wavelets:

 The goal of this mini-project will be to see if wavelets/or at least kernels can be used to describe the occurrence of LRD latent states in the data that slowly diffuse away and then may repeat again, periodically.
-This can be used to design features in many domains e.g. neuroscience, financial markets, climate modeling where there is a multifractal scaling aspect to the data and the frequencies of the power spectrum are time-varying: non-stationary, non-ergodic time series.
+This can be used to design features in many domains such as neuroscience, economics, climate modeling where there is a multifractal scaling aspect to the data and the frequencies of the power spectrum are time-varying: non-stationary, non-ergodic time series.

+What we are finding is periods of time/phases over windows in the time-varying domain where the time series is self-similar versus periods where it is less self-similar or not self-similar, it could be anti-persistent and mean reverting.
+This is useful because it tells us something unique that instantaneous statistical moments, such as mean or variance in a hidden Markov model cannot tell us.

 Links: